KarMiles/campervan-adventures/README.md

     *	Our Campervans - shows a short presentation of available campervans with photographs and description of each vehicle.
 This enables visitor to get the feeling which campervan they would be most comfortable in.

-    *	Contact Me - provides address of the company, telephone number, email address and a possibility to sign up for a newsletter.
+    *	Contact Me - provides address of the company, telephone number and an email address.

 *	**Footer** with links to company’s social media at the bottom of every page.
 Links in the footer open in separate browser windows.